Below you will find a collection of resources for using Zoom for web conferencing.

 A collection of Carleton themed virtual backgrounds can be found here: Carleton Zoom Backgrounds

 Check to make sure you are using the latest version of Zoom.
-The most recent version has added a “Security” button to the meeting interface, making it easier to access key security features.
+The most recent version will give you the most up to date Security features, including in-meeting controls as well as the latest encryption.

 - Privacy and Security for Zoom Video Communications